RavindaDis/wikimedia-api-test/README.md

 ```bash
 mvn clean test -DtestSuite=api_regression.xml
 ```
+Tests can be executed using an IDE by running the src/test/resources/test-suites/api_regression.xml file as well.

 ## Test Result Analysis
 ### Reporting
-- A report will be created after each execution in: './test-output/' folder or the Allure Report tab if executed via Jenkins
+- A report will be created after each execution in: './test-output/' folder.

 ### Logging
 - Log files will be created after each execution with time stamp in: './test-output/Test Execution Logs' folder